dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 https://stephensherrardplugins.com/support/forum/feature-requests/pta-volunteer-sign-up-sheet-feature-requests/

-**PLEASE READ THE DOCUMENTATION BEFORE POSTING SUPPORT REQUESTS** New features are being added on a fairly regular basis, and they all won't be described in this description.
-Read the documentation here:
+**PLEASE READ THE DOCUMENTATION BEFORE POSTING SUPPORT REQUESTS** Read the documentation here: https://stephensherrardplugins.com/docs/pta-volunteer-sign-up-sheets-documentation/
-https://stephensherrardplugins.com/docs/pta-volunteer-sign-up-sheets-documentation/

 This plugin allows you to easily create and manage volunteer sign up sheets for your school or organization.
 You can define four different types of events:  Single, Recurring, Multi-Day, or Ongoing events.
 Single events are for events that take place on just a single date.
 Recurring events are events that happen more than once (such as a weekly function), but have the same needs for each date.
 Multi-Day events are events that are spread across more than one day, but have different needs for each day.
 Ongoing events do not have any dates associated with them, but are for committees or helpers that are needed on an ongoing basis.

 For each of these types of events, you can create as many tasks or items as needed.
-For each of these tasks/items, you can specify how many items or people are needed, a start and end time, the date (for multi-day events), and whether or not item details are needed (for example, if you want the volunteer to enter the type of dish they are bringing for a luncheon).
+For each of these tasks/items, you can specify how many items or people are needed, a description, a start and end time, the date (for multi-day events), and whether or not item details are needed (for example, if you want the volunteer to enter the type of dish they are bringing for a luncheon), and optionally enable quantities.
 The order of tasks/items can easily be sorted by drag and drop.

 Sheets can also be specified as a "No Sign Up" event, which can be useful for general organization events and meetings, especially when used in conjunction with the Calendar Display extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display

 Each sign-up sheet can be set to visible or hidden, so that you can create sign-up sheets ahead of time, but only make them visible to the public when you are ready for them to start signing up.
 There is also a test mode which will only show sign-up sheets on the public side to admin users or those who you give the "manage_signup_sheets" capability.
 Everyone else will see a message of your choosing while you are in test mode.
 When not in test mode, admins and users with the "manage_signup_sheets" capability can still view hidden sheets on the public side (for testing those sheets without putting the whole system into test mode).

 In the settings, you can choose to require that users be logged in to view and/or sign-up for any volunteer sign-up sheets, and pick the message they will see if they are not logged in.
-Even if you keep the sheets open to the public, no personal information is shown for any slots that have already been filled.
-Only a first name and last initial is shown for filled slots (version 2 adds an option to show the full last name), along with any item descriptions.
-Contact info is only shown on the admin side.
-Version 1.3 adds an option to simply show "Filled" for filled spots.
+Even if you keep the sheets open to the public, you can choose which personal info to show, or simply show "Filled" for filled slots.

 There is also a hidden spambot field to prevent signup form submission from spambots.

 If a user is logged in when they sign up, the system will keep track of the user ID, and on the main volunteer sign-ups page, they will also see a list of items/tasks that they have signed up for, and it will give them a link to clear each sign up if they need to cancel or reschedule.
 If they are not logged in when they sign up, but they use the same email as a registered user, that sign-up will be linked to that user's account.
-In version 2.4 you can use the new shortcode [pta_user_signups] to also show the list of the current user's signups on any page (along with clear links, if allowed).
+You can also use the shortcode [pta_user_signups] to show the list of the current user's signups on any page (along with clear links, if allowed).

 Admin users can use the "live search" option on the front end sign up form to search for volunteers in either the plugin's signups table, the WordPress users table, or both.
 If the admin then selects a volunteer, they can sign up that volunteer, and the signup will be assigned to that user's account (if your volunteers have user accounts).

+Admin users can also add, edit, or clear signups from the View Signups page in the admin dashboard.

 There is a shortcode for a main sign-up sheet page - [pta_sign_up_sheet] - that will show a list of all active (and non-hidden) sign-up sheets, showing the number of open volunteer slots with links to view each individual sheet.
 Individual sheets have links next to each open task/item for signing up.
 When signing up, if the user is already logged in, their name and contact info (phone and email) will be pre-filled in the sign-up page form if that info exists in the user's meta data.
 You can also enter shortcode arguments to display a specific sign-up sheet on any page.
-Additionally, there are shortcode arguments for date, list title, and whether or not to show the start and end times.
+Additionally, there are shortcode arguments for many other features (see documentation).

 There is a sidebar widget to show upcoming volunteer events and how many spots still need to be filled for each, linked to each individual sign-up sheet.
 You can choose whether or not to show Ongoing type events in the widget, and if they should be at the top or bottom of the list (since they don't have dates associated with them).

-Admin users can view sign-ups for each sheet, and clear any spots with a simple link.
-Each sheet can also be exported to a CSV format file for easy import into Excel or other spreadsheet programs.
+Admin users can view sign-ups for each sheet, and add, edit, or clear any spots with a simple link.
+Each sheet can also be exported to Excel, CSV, PDF or Print formats.
+Admin side signups are displayed using the jQuery DataTables plugin, which allows sorting, filtering, searching, and showing/hiding columns, so you can arrange the data anyway you want before exporting or printing.

 Committee/Event contact info can be entered for each sheet, or, if you are using the PTA Member Directory plugin, you can select one of the positions from the directory as the contact.
 When a user signs up, a confirmation email is sent to the user as well as a notification email to the contacts for that event.